-This is one of the main reasons why it’s so important to know who you want to do business with and why so many people suffer when they try to attract everyone.
-I see so many people scrambling social media sites, begging friends and family for like and shares and desperately bombarding their database of the same few people trying to make money.
+This is one of the main reasons why it’s so important to know who you want to do business with and why many people suffer when they try to attract everyone.
+I often see small business owners scrambling social media sites, begging friends and family for like and shares and desperately bombarding their database of the same few people trying to make money.

 Marketing yourself in business is one of the hardest things to do which is why this blog post is so important.
 There are many entrepreneurs out there who have no idea where to start, they are frozen by the overwhelming realisation that they have no idea who they are trying to talk to or what they are trying to say.

 Let’s start by looking at some simple questions: